UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Example_Jobscripts.md

 for use - in those you must remove the request for `tmpfs` in your script.
 Check the cluster-specific pages.

-Note that there is also the option of using the `Local2Scratch` process ([see below](#Example Serial Job Using Local2Scratch)), which takes place *after* the job has finished, in the clean-up step.
+Note that there is also the option of using [the `Local2Scratch` process](#example-array-job-using-local2scratch), which takes place *after* the job has finished, in the clean-up step.
 This gives you the option of always getting the contents of `$TMPDIR` back, at the cost of possibly getting incomplete files and not having any control over where the files go.